 Measure Aims to Assist Programs Focused on Turning Kids Away From Gangs

-TRENTON – Legislation Senator John Girgenti sponsored to establish a grant program to benefit youth mentoring programs that focus on turning kids away from gang-related activity was today released by the Senate Budget and Appropriations Committee.
+TRENTON – Legislation Senator John Girgenti sponsored to establish a grant program to benefit youth mentoring programs that focus on turning kids away from gang-related activity was today passed by the Senate.

 Under the bill (S-508), the grant program would be administered by the Department of Community Affairs.
 Preference would be given to those programs that focus on providing youths with alternatives to criminal street gangs.
 Mentoring programs awarded grants would be required to provide the department with annual reports on progress and an accounting for how its grant money was used.

-The measure also is sponsored by Senator Nicholas Sacco.
+The measure also is sponsored by Senator Nicholas Sacco (D-Hudson).

 “These are grants that could help pay for themselves by allowing communities to better focus their resources and, hopefully, see a drop in costs as fewer youths find themselves caught up in the legal system,” said Girgenti.
 “This is one area where a dollar of prevention is worth many times more in cure.”